A couple grieve over the loss of a son and how to silence noisy kites, in different ways.

 Both want him back desperately.

 At breakfast the next morning, the bags under Algie's eyes testify for his lack of sleep.
-Kandacy serves toast and salt fish, with a hot cup of barley oats in linseed oil and a spoon of molasses to taste.
-She asks if he could buy stamps and mail her Easter cards at the Campus post office in the afternoon but otherwise the conversation is sparse until something hits the roof and startles them both.
+Kandacy serves toast and salt fish, with a hot cup of barley oats in linseed oil and a teaspoon of molasses to taste.
+She asks if he could buy stamps and mail her Easter cards at the Campus post office in the afternoon.
+It's the last day it is open, but the cards are still destined to arrive after Easter anyway, no matter the scribble on the envelope.
+Otherwise, the conversation is sparse until something hits the roof and startles them both.